Lindita Idrizi

 Lindita Idrizi (born 4 November 1996) is an Albanian model and beauty pageant titleholder who was crowned Miss Universe Albania 2016 and represented Albania at the Miss Universe 2016.

 Pageantry

 Miss Europe Continental 2015

-Lindita Idrizi was selected as year 2015 winner of Miss Europe Continental, the Italy's national beauty contest held on 5 September 2015 in Paestum, Italy.
+Lindita Idrizi was selected as the 2015 winner of Miss Europe Continental, Italy's international beauty contest held on 5 September 2015 in Paestum, Italy.

 Miss Universe Albania 2016

 Idrizi was crowned Miss Universe Albania 2016 and she represented Albania in the Miss Universe 2016.

 Miss Universe 2016

 Idrizi represented Albania at Miss Universe 2016; she was awarded Miss Photogenic.